msalibian/STAT406/Lecture8/README.md

-Given the chosen knots and the degree of the splines (linear, quadratic, cubic, etc.) the set (linear space) of functions we are using to construct our regression estimate does not depend on the basis we use.
-As a consequence, the estimated regression function should be the same regardless of the basis we use (provided we do not run into serious numerical issues).
-To illustrate this fact, we will use a B-spline basis with the same 5 knots as above, and compare the estimated regression function with the one we obtained above using our **poor people** naive basis.
+Given the chosen knots and the degree of the splines (linear, quadratic, cubic, etc.) the set (linear space) of functions we are using to construct our regression estimate does not depend on the specific basis we use (in other words: these are different bases that span the same linear space of functions).
+As a consequence, the estimated regression function should be the same regardless of the basis we use (provided we do not run into serious numerical issues with our naive basis).
+To illustrate this fact, we will use a B-spline basis with the same 5 knots as above, and compare the estimated regression function with the one we obtained above using our **poor people naive basis**.
 The plot below overlays both fits (the naive one with a thick pink line as above, and the one using b-splines with a thinner blue line):

 ``` r
 library(splines)